-When Port Elizabeth became a hotspot of COVID-19 in South Africa, we adapted our services to meet our clients' needs and expanded our reach to help the entire community.
+When Gqeberha, formerly known as Port Elizabeth, became a hotspot of COVID-19 in South Africa, we adapted our services to meet our clients' needs and expanded our reach to help the entire community.
 This included:

 The Ubuntu Campus is more than just our school or clinic, it's a place where hundreds of families find support and safety.

 We suspended non-essential in-person services to keep clients safe, and adapted our programming to ensure the wellbeing of hundreds of families through:

 Nearly every graduate of our program lost their positions when the South African government imposed the economic lockdown.
 These young breadwinners are depended on by large extended families.

 Our team leveraged our employer network, provided travel stipends, and worked with each candidate individually to help them regain their livelihood.

 “I witnessed the positive difference Ubuntu Pathways was making as a child here in Zwide and that work deserves our support.
 We will continue to stand side by side with you to combat the damage and suffering caused by this pandemic.
 No family should have to worry about where their next meal may be coming from.”